Gingerbread Sandwich Cookies

 - For the bottom cookies, cut out the disc using a Linzer cookie cutter without the center attachment.
 Alternatively, use a 3-inch round cookie cutter.

-- Chill cookies - Place the cookies on a baking sheet lined with parchment paper or a silicone baking mat.
-Leaving a little gap between them for circulation.
+- Chill cookies – Place the cookies on a baking sheet lined with parchment paper or a silicone baking mat.
+Leave a little gap between them for circulation.
 Then, place the cookie sheet in the fridge to chill for 15 minutes.

 Pro tip – Chilling the cookies is a sure way to ensure the cookies do not spread.
 You can also leave the rolled cookies well wrapped in the fridge for up to 48 hours before baking.